vasiljok/google-spreadsheet-bundle/README.md

 }
 ```

-Overwrite the path to your Google OAuth2 JSON credentials defined in parameters.yml.dist:
+Overwrite the path to your Google OAuth2 JSON credentials defined in google-spreadsheet-bundle/parameters.yml in your own project's parameter.yml:

-    # variables in parameters.yml
+    # parameters.yml
     credentials_json_file: # enter the path to your google oauth2 credentials in json format

 Providing your Google OAuth2 credentials